 "If you started a new job or filled out a federal Form W-4 after January 1, 2018, or if the federal tax law changes impact you, you might not be withholding enough to cover your Oregon tax liability, which could result in you owing money when you file your taxes.

 To find out if you're withholding enough for your state personal income taxes, go to the withholding calculator.

 Employers aren't required to ensure their employees are withholding properly.
 You're only responsible for withholding based on what they provide on the Form W-4.
 Please make Form OR-W-4, Oregon Employee's Withholding Allowance Certificate, available to your employees when they fill out their federal W-4s so they can determine the correct amount of withholding for Oregon.

 Personal income taxes are the foundation of Oregon's General Fund.
 The pay-as-you-earn system of personal income tax withholding provides a consistent and stable revenue stream to support the public services Oregonians rely on.

 What is withholding?

 "Withholding" is the amount you have withheld from your paychecks to cover your anticipated income tax liability for the year.
-Your employer withholds the amount you specify—based on how you fill out the federal Form W-4—and sends it to the Oregon Department of Revenue and the IRS, where it's applied to your tax account.
+Your employer withholds the amount you specify—based on how you fill out the federal and state employee's withholding allowance certificates—and sends it to the Oregon Department of Revenue and the IRS, where it's applied to your tax account.
 The total amount withheld from your paychecks is reported on the Form W-2 that your employer sends to you in late January or early February.
 When you file your personal income tax return for the year, you'll claim the amount withheld from your paychecks and subtracted it from the amount you owe.
 If the amount you owe is more than the amount withheld, you'll have to pay the difference.
 If the amount you owe ends up being less than what was withheld, you'll be due a refund.